milesapnash/JavaSnake/README.md

 # JavaSnake
-Simple game of Snake implemented with Java
+A simple game of Snake implemented with Java, using a 2D-Array of pixels to represent the board